 “The greatest gift is not being afraid to question.” – Ruby Dee

-It’s an understatement to say that 2020 has been a year filled with the unexpected and unpredictable.
+It’s an understatement to say that the past years are filled with the unexpected and unpredictable.

 But there’s also untapped potential in the current climate.

 Sure, we’re living in a different time with a new set of challenges.
 For example, we’re exploring and adapting to new ways of connecting and living.